Archaeological theory: Antiquarianism ("antiquities collection") and Imperial synthesis (Prehistory to c. 1880)

-Cultural-historical (historical particularism, national archaeology) archaeology (c1860-present)
+Cultural-historical (or "historical particularism," "national archaeology") archaeology (c.
+1860 - present)

 Developments in the 19th century with Hutton and Lyell's theory of uniformitarianism and Darwin's theory of natural selection set the stage for the modern scientific investigation into the origin of humanity.

 After Darwin came a mode of archaeology known as cultural, or culture history, according to which sites are grouped into distinct "cultures" to determine the geographic spread and time span of these cultures and to reconstruct the interactions and flow of ideas between them.
 Cultural history, as the name suggests, was closely allied with the science of history.
 Cultural historians employed the normative model of culture, the principle that each culture is a set of norms governing human behaviour.
 Thus, cultures can be distinguished by patterns of craftsmanship; for instance, if one excavated sherd of pottery is decorated with a triangular pattern, and another sherd with a chequered pattern, they likely belong to different cultures.
 Such an approach naturally leads to a view of the past as a collection of different populations, classified by their differences and by their influences on each other.
 Changes in behaviour could be explained by diffusion whereby new ideas moved, through social and economic ties, from one culture to another.

 The Australian archaeologist Vere Gordon Childe was one of the first to explore and expand this concept of the relationships between cultures especially in the context of prehistoric Europe.
 By the 1920s sufficient archaeological material had been excavated and studied to suggest that diffusionism was not the only mechanism through which change occurred.
 Influenced by the political upheaval of the inter-war period Childe then argued that revolutions had wrought major changes in past societies.
 He conjectured a Neolithic Revolution, which inspired people to settle and farm rather than hunt nomadically.
 This would have led to considerable changes in social organisation, which Childe argued led to a second Urban Revolution that created the first cities.
 Such macro-scale thinking was in itself revolutionary and Childe's ideas are still widely admired and respected.

-Historical particularism (c1880-c1940)
+Historical particularism (c.
+1880 - 1940)

 Franz Boas argued that cultures were unique entities shaped by a unique sequence of events.
 As a result, there was no universal standard by which one culture could be compared with another.
 This line of thought combined with John Lubbock's concept that Western civilization would overwhelm and eventually destroy primitive cultures resulted in anthropologists recording mountains of information on primitive peoples before they vanished.

-National archaeology (c1916-present)
+National archaeology (c.
+1916 - present)

-National archaeology used cultural-historical concepts to instill pride and raise the morale of certain nationalities or racial groups and in many countries it remains the dominate method of archaeology.
+National archaeology used cultural-historical concepts to instill pride and raise the morale of certain nationalities or racial groups and in many countries it remains the dominant method of archaeology.